Witold Tumanowicz

 Witold Tumanowicz (born 4 November 1986) is a Polish politician serving as a member of the Sejm since 2023.
 He served as vice president of the All-Polish Youth from 2011 to 2013, and as president of the Independence March Association from 2011 to 2015.

-In 2025 he made headlines for becoming the first politician to react and complain about the delay in the release of Grand Theft Auto VI.
+In 2025, he made international headlines for becoming the first politician to react and complain about the delay in the release of Grand Theft Auto VI.